BrianYang2013/LLMs/README.md

 # LLMs
 Record LLMs Journey

+**10-20-2024**: Video to audio to script

+- Mac: Automator, define workflow.
+- Script:
+  - Video_to_audio.py: ffmpeg
+  - Audio_to_script.py: whisper.
+Or APP such as whisper notes to process one by one.
+    - V2 can use options to introduce prompt (example) to add the punctuation.
+V3 and turbo failed with RuntimeError: Given groups=1, weight of size [1280, 128, 3], expected input[1, 80, 3000] to have 128 channels, but got 80 channels instead
+    - Obsidian: leverage Gemini flash 1.5 API, add punctuation, fix issues like Homonyms.
+  - Summarize.
+Compare with manual baseline, evaluate OpenAI, Claude, Gemini flash 1.5

+**10-xx-2024**: Open_webui, openrouter, Obsidian(copilot chat, text generator)

 **05-19-2024:** Test MPS on macbook pro

 - Created an virtual env on conda.
 Point vscode to that environment.